ParallelMaths/parallel/pages/7-02-marie-curie.md

 BOX + 1 in letters  = CPY{.text-center}

 ::: problem id=5_1 marks=1
 __5.1__ Encode the word BOX with a shift of 2 into a new 3-letter word.

-When you translate BOX into numbers, add 2 to each number and convert the result back into letters, you get:
+In other words, translate BOX into numbers, add 2 to each number and convert the result back into letters:

 * [ ] ZMV
 * [ ] ANW